Striveworks/valor/docs/getting_started.md

 ### c.
 Manual Deployment

-If you would prefer to build your own image or want a debug console for the backend, please see the deployment instructions in ["Contributing to Valor"](contributing.md).
+If you would prefer to build your own image or want a debug console for the back end, please see the deployment instructions in ["Contributing to Valor"](contributing.md).

 ## 4. Use Valor